rgolubtsov/dotfiles/ubuntusrv/extract-and-repackage-jre-from-hpux-jdk-depot-bundle-on-linux.md

 ## (1) Download the HP-UX 11i Java Development Kit (JDK) `.depot` bundle (package)

 It is freely downloadable from the Software Depot homepage of the Hewlett Packard Enterprise (HPE) website.
 Actually the bundle can be downloaded from the HP-UX 11i Java Technology Software section of that homepage.
 They are provided each for various Java versions.
-Pick it up let's for 8.0.x &ndash; from the JDK/JRE 8.0.x Downloads and Documentation page. (**Note:** It needs to have an HPE Passport (account): sign in or sign up a new one.)
+Pick it up let's for 8.0.x &ndash; from the JDK/JRE 8.0.x Downloads and Documentation page. (**Note:** It needs to have an HPE Passport (account): sign in or sign up for a new one.)
 The link is named as "**Version 8.0.14 &ndash; June 2018 (includes Oracle update 8u172)**".

 Transfer this bundle to a Linux box: